John T. James

-Dr. John T. James is the Chief Toxicologist for the National Aeronautics & Space Administration.
+John T. James is an American toxicologist who is the Chief Toxicologist for the National Aeronautics & Space Administration.
 He leads the Space Toxicology Office located at Lyndon B. Johnson Space Center in Houston, Texas.

 Education

-Dr. James received his BA in Physics, Mathematics and Astronomy from the University of Kansas in 1968.
+James received his BA in Physics, Mathematics and Astronomy from the University of Kansas in 1968.
 He earned an MA in Astronomy from the University of Virginia in 1970, an MS in Chemistry from the University of Maryland College Park in 1977, and a PhD in Pathology from the Graduate School of the University of Maryland School of Medicine in Baltimore in 1982.
 His doctoral thesis was entitled The DNA Adducts and Neoplastic Changes Produced in the Large Intestine of ICR/Ha and CSTBI/Ha Mice by 1,2-Dimethylhydrazine.

 In 1986 James became a Diplomate of the American Board of Toxicology (DABT).

 NASA career

 James is the chief scientist of space toxicology at Johnson Space Center in Houston, Texas.
 He joined the NASA team in 1989.
 He is responsible for the quality of air in spacecraft that carry humans, including the Space Shuttle and the International Space Station.
 He leads a team of experts who set air quality and water quality standards for spacecraft and verify compliance with those standards through environmental monitoring.
 His team also controls the toxicological risk posed by any chemical or compound that could enter a human-rated spacecraft.
 His current research interests focus on the assessment of the toxicity of lunar dust and developing a hand-held monitor for volatile organic compounds present in spacecraft air.
 He has received letters of commendation, sustained superior performance awards, the Shuttle Star award, the NASA exceptional service medal, and most recently NASA's Silver Snoopy Award from the astronaut corps, for his work and dedication to the health and safety of crewmembers.